How Much Does a Bathroom Remodel Cost? (2024)

 What is the difference between a full bath remodel and a partial bath remodel?

 Typically, the difference is the same as between a bathroom remodel and a renovation.
-In other words, a full bathroom remodel makes substantial changes to the layout and plumbing of a bathroom, usually including the wet area.
+In other words, a full bathroom remodel makes substantial changes to the layout and plumbing of a master or guest bathroom, usually including the wet area.
 On the other hand, a partial bath remodel makes changes to features like cabinets, fixtures, and walls while leaving the general layout intact.
 As you might expect, a partial remodel costs less than a full remodel.

 Where can I find bathroom remodel ideas?